Quasi-Experimental Shift-Share Research Designs: Introduction

-This quasi-experimental approach is readily extended to settings where shocks are as-good-as-randomly assigned conditional on shock-level observables and to panel data.
-For conditional random assignment, we show that quasi-experimental shock variation can be isolated with regression controls that have a shift-share structure; namely, one can control for an exposure-weighted average of the relevant shock-level confounders.
+We extend our quasi-experimental approach to settings where shocks are as-good-as-randomly assigned only conditionally on shock-level observables, to SSIVs with exposure shares that do not add up to a constant for each observation, and to panel data.
+For conditional random assignment, we show that quasi-experimental shock variation can be isolated with regression controls that have a shift-share structure.
+Namely, it is enough to control for an exposure-weighted sum of the relevant shock-level confounders.
+Relatedly, in SSIVs with ``incomplete shares,'' where the sum of exposure shares varies across observations, it is important to control for the sum of exposure shares as the exposure-weighted sum of a constant.
 In panel data, we show that the SSIV estimator can be consistent both with many shocks per period and with many periods.
-We also show that unit fixed effects play a special role in SSIV with time-invariant exposure shares, isolating variation in shocks over time.
-In further extensions we show that it is important to control for the sum of shift-share exposure weights when such sums vary, how SSIV with multiple endogenous variables can also be viewed quasi-experimentally, and how to optimally combine multiple sets of quasi-random shocks with new overidentified shock-level IV procedures.
+We also show that unit fixed effects only isolate variation in shocks over time when exposure shares are time-invariant.
+In other extensions we show how SSIV with multiple endogenous variables can be viewed quasi-experimentally and how multiple sets of quasi-random shocks can be combined with new overidentified shock-level IV procedures.